Arkady Bukh: Michail Sorodsky

 Sorodsky, 63, was sentenced to six years after he admitted to raping a sedated patient and sexually molesting seven others.
 Sorodsky portrayed himself as a “holistic healer” who would treat female patients who had been diagnosed with cancer.
 Using a probiotic yogurt, he would fondle the women and claim it was “treatment.”

 Pretending to be a doctor in the Sheepshead community, Sorodsky would charge women up to $1,000 a visit.
 When Rimma Klots’ mother went for a “treatment” from Sorodsky, her daughter Rimma thought the method of treatment was a little different and decided to set up a sting-operation.

 Posing as a patient, she visited Sorodsky.
 The younger Klots went to the licensing board when the treatment she received from Sorodsky consisted of getting a pelvic and breast exam.

-When Sorodsky is released he will have to register as a sex offender, be subject to 10 years of supervised parole and wear personal monitoring equipment.
+When Sorodsky is released, he will have to register as a sex offender, be subject to 10 years of supervised parole and wear personal monitoring equipment.

 Other notable cases

-Lak Vokra
+Lakhinder Vohra

-Lak Vokra, a Manhattan real estate mogul was accused of raping a woman that he had met on a “sugar daddy” website.
-Vokra, stocky and bearded, had often posted images on his website and Facebook page showing him partying and socializing.
-The criminal case against Vokra was dropped in August, 2013.

-A former Manhattan real estate mogul, Vokra, was accused of attacking his date inside his posh Wall Street apartment.
+Lakhinder Vohra, was accused of raping a woman he met online.
+Vohra, stocky and bearded, had often posted images on his website and Facebook page showing him partying and socializing.
+The criminal case against Vohra was dropped in August, 2013.
+Vohra was accused of attacking his date inside his apartment.
 The two had met through the dating site before agreeing to meet at Vohra's home at 37 Wall Street.

-Alexander Yakovlev

-Alexander Yakovlev, former director of the United Nations’ Oil-for-Food Programme in Iraq was accused of taking kickbacks totaling almost $1 million from UN contractors.
-In 2010 Yakovlev was sentenced to time served, 2 years of supervised release and was ordered to forfeit $900,000.